trevorsandy/ai-suite/README.md

    </details>

-5. Open <http://localhost:8080/> in your browser to initialize and set up Open WebUI.
+5. Next, configure **Open WebUI**.
+Open <http://localhost:8080/> in your browser to initialize and set up Open WebUI.
 You’ll only have to set your admin login credentials once.
 You are NOT creating an account with Open WebUI in the setup here, it is only a local account for your instance!

-6. Go to "Workspace -> Functions" to setup the n8n Pipeline function.
+6. Go to **Workspace → Functions** to setup the n8n Pipes (Pipeline) function.
+   This function will enable integration with n8n as an entry in your model dropdown list.

-   - Click on "New Function"
+   - Click on **New Function**
-   - Enter _n8n Pipeline_ at "Function Name" and "Function ID" will auto-populate with _n8n_Pipeline_
+   - Enter _n8n Pipeline_ at **Function Name** and **Function ID** will auto-populate with _n8n_Pipeline_
    - Enter _An optimized streaming-enabled pipeline for interacting with n8n workflows_
-     in "Description"
+     in **Description**
-   - Copy the _n8n_Pipeline - n8n.py_ code below and paste it into the edit dialog.
+   - Copy the _n8n_Pipeline function_ code in _details_ below (or the latest
+     downloaded to `./open-webui/functions/owndev/pipelines/n8n/n8n.py`) and paste
+     it into the edit dialog.

    <details>
-   <summary>n8n_Pipeline - n8n.py</summary>
+   <summary>n8n_Pipeline function</summary>

    **Remember!** Remove indent for {quoted_content} `<summary>` blocks at lines 1057 and 1337 after paste.